Laabam: Plot

 Pakkiri returns to his native place after an exile and straight away takes on the village head Vanagamudi.
 With the support of the locals, he becomes the president of the village and decides to give agriculture a new touch with his techniques.
 The rest of the story is about how Pakkiri manages the local goons with the help of Clara and comes out victorious.

 Cast

 Production

-The film is directed by S. P. Jananathan, who made a brief comeback into direction since working for Purampokku Engira Podhuvudamai, which released in 2015.
+The film is directed by S. P. Jananathan, who made a comeback into direction after Purampokku Engira Podhuvudamai, (2015).
 Principal photography for Laabam commenced on 22 April 2019.
-Vijay Sethupathi was cast as in a male lead role to play a social activist.

-Jananathan died on 14 March 2021 during the post-production stage, thus making Laabam his final film as a director.
+Vijay Sethupathi, the lead actor, also produced the film.
+Shruti Haasan was cast as the lead actress as Jananathan wanted a "fresh casting".
+Filming wrapped in December 2020.
+Jananathan died on 14 March 2021 during the post-production stage, making Laabam his final film as director.

 Soundtrack

-The music was composed by D. Imman, collaborating with Vijay Sethupathi for the fourth time (after Rummy, Rekka and Karuppan) and Jananathan for the first and only time.
+The music was composed by D. Imman.
 The audio rights were acquired by Lahari Music and T-Series.